TRANSPARENCY

 Form 990 Filing

-Once 501(c)(3) status is granted, we file an annual IRS Form 990 (or 990-EZ depending on revenue).
+As a recognized 501(c)(3) we file an annual IRS Form 990 (or 990-EZ depending on revenue).
 This document becomes public record on Candid (formerly GuideStar) and at the IRS website.

 ANNUAL